zsytssk/rivercarro/README.md

                   layout.
 (Default 1)
   -main-ratio     Set the initial ratio of main area to total layout
                   area.
 (Default: 0.6)
+  -width-ratio    Set the ratio of the usable area width of the screen.
+                  (Default: 1.0)
   -no-smart-gaps  Disable smart gaps
 ```